Development of Windows XP: "Whistler"

 In January 2000, shortly prior to the official release of Windows 2000, technology writer Paul Thurrott reported that Microsoft had shelved both Neptune and Odyssey in favor of a new product codenamed "Whistler", after Whistler, British Columbia, as many Microsoft employees skied at the Whistler-Blackcomb ski resort.
 The goal of Whistler was to unify both the consumer and business-oriented Windows lines under a single, Windows NT platform: Thurrott stated that Neptune had become "a black hole when all the features that were cut from Windows Me were simply re-tagged as Neptune features.
 And since Neptune and Odyssey would be based on the same code-base anyway, it made sense to combine them into a single project".

-At WinHEC in April 2000, Microsoft officially announced and presented an early build of Whistler, focusing on a new modularized architecture, built-in CD burning, fast user switching, and updated versions of the digital media features introduced by Me.
-Windows general manager Carl Stork stated that Whistler would be released in both consumer- and business-oriented versions built atop the same architecture, and that there were plans to update the Windows interface to make it "warmer and more friendly".
+Internal builds of Whistler began to be developed prior to the release of the first preview build of Whistler, some of which were mentioned in news articles such as those by ZDNet, who published an article on or before February 10, 2000 about Whistler's development mentioning an internal build of Whistler known as build 2200, which they claimed to be the first internal release of Whistler.
+This was corrected by Thurrott in an article published on February 13, 2000 where he claimed that build 2197 was the first internal build of Whistler and that it had gone out internally "weeks ago".